dansmyers/Simulation-Fall-2019/Sprint_3/Quiz_Review.md

 Consider a bulb that has an expected exponentially-distributed lifetime of 2000 hours.
 What is the probability that the bulb survives for between 1000 and 3000 hours?

+Answer: about .3834.

 ### Lumos, Pt.
 II

 Consider two bulbs that have mean exponentially-distributed lifetimes of 500 hours each.
 What is the probability that one bulb survives for more than 1000 hours and the second fails before reaching 100 hours?

+Tip: the bulbs are independent, so you need to multiple their individual probabilities to get the joint probability.

+Answer: about .02453.

 ### The Basics